-The Institute for Qualitative Social Research at the Sigmund Freud University combines the implementation of qualitative research projects with state-of-the-art and practice-oriented methodological training.
+The Institute for Qualitative Social Research at Sigmund Freud Private University combines the implementation of qualitative research projects with state-of-the-art and practice-oriented methodological training.
 In addition, the Institute offers support in the conceptualisation and realisation of qualitative-reconstructive research projects in individual and group settings.

 A special feature of the Qualitative Social Research section at the Sigmund Freud University is the close link between research and teaching, and the constant reflection and further development of qualitative methodology and practice.
 With teaching based on real research projects, students are introduced to research practice at an early stage, in addition to the theoretical introduction to qualitative methodology.
 Interested students also have the opportunity to write their qualification theses in connection with ongoing projects of the Institute and thus immerse themselves more deeply in practice.